-The Covid-19 pandemic has changed our collective and personal lives in ways we could never have envisaged a few months ago.
+The Covid-19 pandemic has changed our collective and personal lives in ways we could never have imagined.
 This overwhelming change has brought with it a deep sense of grief and loss.

-This has taken many different forms, from the heart breaking loss of loved ones, to the loss of livelihoods, important missed moments with friends and family, a sense of normalcy and agency and the loss of hopes and dreams for the future.
-We may also be experiencing anticipatory grief as we come to the realisation that the world will never be quite the same.
+This has taken many different forms, from the heart breaking loss of loved ones, to the loss of livelihoods, important missed moments with friends and family, a sense of normalcy and the loss of hopes and dreams for the future.
+We may also be experiencing anticipatory grief as we come to the realisation that the world will never be quite the same again.